ProfessionalsAudra J. Soloway

 - Defense of securities fraud class actions against Citigroup and Jack Grubman relating to research coverage of the telecommunications industry, including WorldCom;

-- Steven A. Cohen and SAC Capital (now Point72 Asset Management), in civil and regulatory matters alleging insider trading, including, most recently, class action litigation filed by a class of contemporaneous traders alleging insider trading in the securities of Elan and Wyeth;
+- Steven A. Cohen and SAC Capital (now Point72 Asset Management), in civil and regulatory matters alleging insider trading, including class action litigation filed by a class of contemporaneous traders alleging insider trading in the securities of Elan and Wyeth;

-- HCP, a REIT invested primarily in real estate serving the healthcare industry, in class action and derivative litigation alleging misstated disclosures about the company's financial condition and portfolio;
+- HCP, Inc., a REIT invested primarily in real estate serving the healthcare industry, in the dismissal of a putative securities class action and derivative litigation alleging that HCP and its current and/or former directors failed to make sufficient disclosures about the company’s financial condition and portfolio;

 - Santa Barbara Hospitality, a Curacao hotel owner, in obtaining a victory at arbitration in a dispute with Hyatt concerning the hotel's management;